 More information about the museum’s collections and services can be found on the official British Museum website.

 Unlike the other museums on this list, Professor Worth’s King Arthur Museum is entirely fictional.
 Lara pays a visit to this derelict museum in Cornwall in Tomb Raider: Legend in a bid to find King Arthur’s tomb and discover the truth about Camelot and the Knights of the Round Table.

-The legends surrounding this fabled leader have spawned a number of Arthurian-themed tourist attractions throughout England and Wales.
-These include King Arthur’s Great Halls in Tintagel, which was built by the millionaire Frederick Glassock in the 1930s and attracts thousands of visitors each year who come to learn more about Arthurian legend and view the halls’ beautiful stained glass windows, granite throne and Round Table.
+The legends surrounding this fabled leader have spawned numerous Arthurian-themed tourist attractions throughout England and Wales.
+These include King Arthur’s Great Halls in Tintagel, which was built by the millionaire Frederick Glassock in the 1930s.
+This tourist attraction attracts thousands of visitors each year who come to learn more about Arthurian legends and marvel at the halls’ beautiful stained glass windows, granite throne, and Round Table.

 Another popular attraction is the Arthurian Centre at Slaughterbridge, thought to be the site of King Arthur’s final battle with the treacherous Mordred.
 No visit to the Centre would be complete without a visit to its “Land of Arthur” exhibition, a unique collection of photographs, texts, and works of art which attempts to recount the deeds of the legendary king alongside historical fact.

 Note: This article only covers the museums she had visited prior to the 2013 reboot and its subsequent sequels and spin-off media, so any museum visits or references made after the 2013 game haven’t been listed here.
 I haven’t had the chance to update this article much since publication due to a lack of free time and the need to prioritise the creation of new content.

 Have you visited any of the museums listed above?
 Feel free to share your museum memories with fellow Tomb Raider fans by leaving your comments below!